List of Pokémon Trading Card Game sets: Third Generation Sets

-All of the Third Generation sets have "EX" in their name; this comes from the Pokémon EX present in these sets.
+All of the Third Generation sets have "ex" in their name; this comes from the Pokémon ex present in these sets.

 EX Ruby and Sapphire

 EX Ruby and Sapphire, released on June 18, 2003, is the 17th set of 109 cards in the Pokémon Trading Card Game.
 This set was the first set to be adapted into English by Pokémon USA, Inc. after the card game's rights transferred back from Wizards of the Coast.
 Its symbol is a jewel with a brilliant cut, viewed from above.
 It is named after the video games Pokémon Ruby and Sapphire.

 This set introduces third-generation Pokémon and continues to be scannable by the e-Reader.
 However, the dot codes on the left side of the card are gone, replaced with a single dot code on the bottom.
 Unlike the cards in Expedition, Aquapolis, and Skyridge, however, this dot code produces only where to find the Pokémon in the video games instead of completely original Pokédex information.
 This set yet again changes the layout of the cards; except for the dot code at the bottom (which is now absent), it is exactly the same as the Japanese layout and is the format used up to this day.

-This set is also the first to have Pokémon-ex, Pokémon who are stronger than usual, but the rewards are doubled if a player can take one down.
+This set is also the first to have Pokémon-ex, Pokémon who are stronger than usual, but the opponent takes 2 Prize cards if one were to be Knocked Out.
 During its release, these Pokémon were exceedingly useful, but as more cards were released, the card game became increasingly stacked against Pokémon-ex.

 EX Sandstorm

 EX Sandstorm, released on September 18, 2003, is the 18th set of cards in the Pokémon Trading Card Game and the 2nd set released by Pokémon USA Inc. Its symbol is a pair of fossils: the Claw Fossil and the Root Fossil from the video games Pokémon Ruby and Sapphire.
-It has a set of 100 cards.
+It contains 100 cards.
 The Sandstorm name comes from the fact that the player must retrieve these fossils in the video game from within a sandstorm.

 EX Sandstorm also continues to introduce third-generation Pokémon into the card game, with many desert-themed Pokémon, such as Cacnea and Vibrava, and thereof unrelated Pokémon, such as Zangoose and Sableye.
 This set brings back the Mysterious Fossil from the Fossil set and expands on it with the Claw Fossil, which can be made into Anorith, and the Root Fossil, which can be made into Lileep.
 The Mysterious Fossil plays the same role as before, which is to evolve it into Omanyte, Kabuto, or Aerodactyl.
 Other Pokémon from older generations return, such as Xatu from the second generation and Psyduck from the first.